Tales from the Cryptkeeper: Syndication

-In North America, the series was premiered on ABC, but later on Teletoon and CBS.
-In August 2012, Fearnet aired reruns in their "Funhouse" block, only on weekends.
-Spanish-dubbed episodes of the series aired on Telefutura, as part of the Toonturama block on Saturday and Sunday mornings as "Cuentos de la Cripta" from 2002 to 2005.
+In North America, the series premiered on ABC, but was later broadcast on Teletoon and CBS.
+In August 2012, Fearnet aired reruns during their weekend Funhouse block.
+Spanish-dubbed episodes of the series aired on Telefutura, as part of the Toonturama block on Saturday and Sunday mornings as Cuentos de la Cripta from 2002 to 2005.

 In October 2021, the live streaming television Filmrise Kids began airing the whole series every day.

 Outside of North America, the series aired on Canal+ and M6 in France, Kindernet in the Netherlands, and ITV in the United Kingdom.